MakeCloudHQ/cloud-run-training/01-gcp-basics/01-projects-and-folders.md

 - **IAM permissions inherit down the hierarchy** - grant once at folder/org level, applies to all children
 - Labels help organize resources within projects

-## Discussion Points

-- How should we structure projects for your organization?
-- What naming conventions make sense for your team?
-- Single project vs multiple projects for your use case?
-- How to handle shared resources?

 ---

 Next: [Networking Basics →](./02-networking.md)